CLNEulalia/Heroku-Atlas-Deployment/README.md

     > NOTE: Assigning environmental variables using `heroku config:set` is very similar to using `export`, the difference being accessibility.
 Variables assigned using the heroku command are only accessible from the production app deployed on heroku.

+#### Deploying to Heroku

+17. Push your code to Heroku remote.
+Because you are on the `solution` branch of the Todo App, you will need to run `$ git push heroku solution:master` in your terminal.
+This ensures that your most up-to-date code -- a.k.a. our `solution` branch is deployed.
+    > NOTE: If you are deploying to Heroku from the master branch, you can run the command `$ git push heroku master`.

+18. Seed your MLab database by running the command `$ heroku run node db/seed.js`.
+    > NOTE: `heroku run` allows you to run js files on the heroku server.
+We can seed our database on heroku using the same seed file we used locally.

+19. Open your application!
+Run the command `$ heroku open` in your terminal.
+This will launch your production app in a new browser tab.

+20. **Not working?** Check your Heroku log for helpful errors by running the command `$ heroku logs --tail` in your terminal.
+    > NOTE: You may notice that these errors do not seem particularly helpful.
+Instead of focusing on the Heroku errors, pay attention to the Node errors in your terminal.
+They will often provide you with more direction.

+    > NOTE: Still stuck?
+Check out the [Heroku Error Codes Documentation](https://devcenter.heroku.com/articles/error-codes).

+    > NOTE: A common error that students come across is file name case sensitivity.
+Check out [this documentation](https://stackoverflow.com/questions/10523849/changing-capitalization-of-filenames-in-git) on changing the capitalization of filenames in Git.

+GREAT JOB!!
+YOU HAVE SUCCESSFULL DEPLOYED YOUR FIRST APP!!